 When considering an online GED class, a few important questions may come to mind.
 Here’s a look at online class FAQs and how they could impact your GED journey.

 How long does it take to get an online GED?

 Online, self-paced GED preparation courses usually take 8 to 16 weeks to complete.
 According to the GED Testing Service, most students spend 3 months or less studying for the exam.

 Study programs that help you prepare for the GED exam do not necessarily have to be accredited, but it is highly recommended that they are classes recognized and approved by the GED Testing Service.
-The only approved at-home study program is the GED Academy.
+The only approved at-home study program is the GED Academy